event you have a complaint.

 - where there is an international dimension to the matter in which we are advising you.

-- To object – The right to object at any time to your personal data being processed for direct marketing (including profiling), and in certain other situations to our continued processing of your personal data, eg processing carried out for the purpose of our legitimate interests.
+—in certain other situations to our continued processing of your personal data, eg processing carried out for the purpose of our legitimate interests

 For further information on each of those rights, including the circumstances in which they apply, please contact us or see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals’ rights under the General Data Protection Regulation.